Frequently Asked Questions

 - Far South Coast: Shoalhaven; Eurobodalla; Bega Valley

 - Southern Inland: Hilltops; Upper Lachlan; Wingecarribee; Yass Valley; Goulburn Mulwaree; Queanbeyan-Palerang; Snowy Monaro Regional

 What is the Sydney Startup Hub?

-The NSW Government, through Jobs for NSW, is funding the Sydney Startup Hub (SSH) — an exciting and ambitious initiative creating a central destination for the NSW startup sector.
+The NSW Government, through Jobs for NSW, has funded the Sydney Startup Hub (SSH) — an exciting and ambitious initiative creating a central destination for the NSW startup sector.

-Located at 11-31 York Street in Sydney’s CBD, the SSH will bring together a range of physical, technological and networking resources and make them available to startups throughout NSW.
+Located at 11-31 York Street in Sydney’s CBD, the SSH brings together a range of physical, technological and networking resources — making them available to startups throughout NSW.

 An Australian first, the SSH will cement Sydney’s position as an internationally leading startup location and innovation destination — serving the metropolitan, regional, national and international startup community.

 Find out more about the SSH at sydneystartuphub.com or by emailing email@example.com